-2) For the Dressing: Rehydrate the cranberries by placing them in the hot water in a small bowl.
-Set aside for about 30 minutes.
-Drain.
-In a food processor or blender, puree the cranberries with the orange juice (the mixture will not be completely smooth).
-Add the balsamic vinegar and mustard.
-Mix to combine.
-While mixing, gradually add the canola oil to the mixture until it is fully incorporated and has thickened slightly.
+- Drain the cranberries.
+Using a food processor or blender, puree the cranberries with the reserved mandarin orange juice (the mixture will not be completely smooth).
+Mix in the sugar, salt, pepper, vinegar, and mustard.
+Finally, add the olive oil to the mixture and blend until it is fully incorporated and has thickened slightly.
 Chill until ready to serve.
-Toss into the salad or serve on the side.
-Makes about 1/2 cup.

 - Pour over the salad and toss to coat or serve on the side.
 Dressing recipe yields ¾ cup.